 Critical Care Nephrology (acute care nephrology)

 Acute kidney injury (AKI) is a serious medical condition which affects lakhs of people.
 Most cases of AKI are caused by reduced blood flow to the kidneys, usually in a patient who’s unwell with a health condition.
 The reduced blood flow could be caused by severe dehydration from excessive vomiting or diarrhoea or low blood volume after bleeding.
 Patients in intensive care unit (ICU) who develop AKI have increased morbidity and mortality, prolonged length of stay in ICU and hospital and increased costs, especially when they require renal replacement therapy.
+Book an appointment at the critical care nephrology hospital in Jaipur for the treatment.

 Why choose Manipal Hospitals